 Although a Safety Management System (SMS) is not currently required for Part 135 (or Part 91) operators, it would behoove operators to consider the benefits of an SMS.
 This was also pointed out by the NTSB in its recommendations postulated from the Execuflight accident.
 While there is never a magic bullet when it comes to safety, an effective SMS is an ideal way to centralize and fortify the operator’s safety processes.

 In terms of SOPs themselves, some operators simply have inadequate SOPs.
 This can range from not having SOPs at all, to SOPs that are incorrect or outdated, to SOPs that have literally been cut and pasted from another operator without modification.
 Obviously, all of these circumstances can be very problematic.
 For specific guidance on how to develop effective SOPs, the FAA has an Advisory Circular just for that (see FAA Advisory Circular 120-71A on this page).
-It is imperative that a company has good SOPs as a starting point to help mitigate deviations and noncompliance.
+It is imperative that a company have good SOPs as a starting point to help mitigate deviations and noncompliance.